Table of Contents – click on link to find in document

 - Make sure shipping charges are included (you must clarify with your vendor, do not guess)

-- Send in one email to Ms. Alexander to process.
+- Send in one email to Ms. Gonzalez to process.

 Important: If your PO request is asking for a check for payment for conference registration, organization membership, clinician payment, etc., please try and submit it well in advance.
 For a check to be cut on Thursday, all paperwork will need to be submitted by Monday of that same week.
 The Business Office only cuts checks on Thursdays.
 Please plan ahead as much as possible.